Spinwam elders demand gas, oil royalty

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BANNU: The elders of Spinwam subdivision on Sunday threatened to launch a protest movement if the government did not provide them the royalty of gas and oil reserves discovered in the area and jobs to the local youths.

-Talking to reporters, Pakistan Muslim League-Nawaz chief organiser and Spinwam Grand Jirga chairman Malik Liaqat Ali Khan Wazir, PML-N (Youth Wing) president Zahid Khan Mandan, Dr Aslam Khan and others welcomed the statement of deputy commissioner with regard to the royalty of gas and oil.

-However, they said that Bannu division commissioner and DC should give them guarantee about the gas and oil royalty to the local people in accordance with the constitution.
-The elders said that government should provide jobs to the local youths besides signing an agreement with the people of the areas where the gas and oil reserved discovered.
-They threatened to launch a protest movement if the government did not provide them royalty and jobs to the youths.
+the Karak and Dharki should give them guarantee about the gas and oil royalty to the local people in accordance with the constitution.